melhaj7/melhaj7/README.md

 ## Hi, I'm Mohammed Elhaj

-- 🔭 I’m currently working on a budget planner with Python and Django.
+🔍 I'm currently diving deep into data analysis using Power BI, Excel, Python, and SQL to turn raw data into actionable insights.

+📊 I enjoy uncovering trends, automating reports, and building dashboards that help teams make smarter decisions.

-I'm on the look out for a role in backend web development, ideally in Python.
-I'd especially love to work at a startup on a tight knit team where I can make an impact quickly.
-If you're hiring, let's chat!
+🚀 I'm actively seeking a role in data analysis or business intelligence, ideally in a collaborative environment where I can contribute from day one and grow quickly.

+💬 If you're hiring or just want to talk data, feel free to reach out!